-The Corpus Christi hurricane season is coming soon, so it’s important for residents of the Coastal Bend to prepare for what might be coming.
+The Corpus Christi hurricane season is coming soon, so it’s important for residents of Coastal Bend to prepare for what might become.
 Hurricanes can cause serious damage to your home, including your roof.
 And it can be caused by any of the following:

 - Strong winds that exceed 155 mph.